pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 - Relationships
 - How to trigger a workflow from an incident
 - How to create an alert webex bot
-- How to send Webex Alert Adaptative cards
+- How to send Webex Alert adaptive cards
 - How to trigger a webhook and how to send data to a workflow from a script

 Not only that, you will learn as well how to use python flask as simulators that will completly simulate behaviors of all devices involved in this demo.
 Then you will not need to install any machines.
 You will just have to use the simulator.